ratoaq2/trakit/README.md

 Configuration:
   -l EXPECTED_LANGUAGE, --expected-language EXPECTED_LANGUAGE
-                        The expected language to be guessed
+                        The expected language to be guessed -t, --type TYPE       The input type: trackname or filename.
+Default is trackname

 Output:
   --debug               Print information for debugging trakit and for reporting bugs.